kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 ## Fix this first

-- [ ] PC: The card header colors in Favorites are sometimes wrong, especially for pact spells
+- [x] PC: The card header colors in Favorites are sometimes wrong, especially for pact spells
+- [x] The item info card is not just hiding content when animating open or closed.
+Ensure that it's not squishing content and instead just hiding it.
 - [ ] Vehicle: the Description tab has 2 scrollbars
-- [ ] The item card has a weird white right border when flying out to the left in dark mode
+- [x] The item card has a weird white right border when flying out to the left in dark mode

 ## To Do